What is a Mausoleum?

 Photo by Echo Grid on Unsplash

 A mausoleum is a tomb which has been purpose-built to lay one or more people to rest above ground, instead of buried in the earth.
+After a cremation funeral, ashes can be interred in above-ground vaults in a mausoleum known as a columbarium.
+Golders Green Crematorium in north London, one of the UK’s oldest crematoria, has a spectacular example of this type of mausoleum.

 What does a mausoleum look like?